yassinelomari/mini-webapp-united-remote/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Brfore Runing server the you have to run `npm install` Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding